n1k0/nicolas.perriault.net/_posts/code/2021/2021-10-21-elm-result-pipeline.md

 Err ("oh no, can't find Rintintin") : Result String String
 ```

 So really, `Result` is super useful.
-Now it's so useful that sometimes, you want to use it *a lot*, eg. in a record:
+Now it's *so* useful that sometimes, you want to use it *a lot*, eg. in records:

 ```elm
 type alias FavoriteDogs =